Getting started

 Trials

 Trials are a higher level of data that represent a single attempt at an activity accompanied by the subject’s response and experimenter’s interpretation of the response.
 For example, in a DigitSpan activity, a trial might be a sequence of digits that the subject has to remember.
-Trials are stored in the trials_*.csv file within the activity folder.
+Trials are stored in the trial_<ATTEMPT>.csv file within the activity folder.

-Models
+Statistics & Models

 Models are the highest level of data that represent the data analysis and interpretation of the trials.
-For example, in a DigitSpan activity, a model might be the subject’s working memory capacity or a more comples one, like a deep learning model that predicts the subject’s performance.
+For example, in a DigitSpan activity, a model might be the subject’s working memory capacity or a more complex one, like a deep learning model that predicts the subject’s performance.

 The main data in behavioral data analysis is the trials.
-Events are the raw data collected during an activity, and models are the data analysis and interpretation of the trials.
+Events are the raw data collected during an activity, and statistics and models are interpretations of the trials.
 The following sections assumes trials as the main data.

 Activities data